 Start by training the dog for basic commands.
 Some of the basic commands like stay, sit, and heel.
 You need to have patience as the dog will need some time to understand your commands.

 It is important that you incentivize your German Shepherd dog.
 The common ways of rewarding your pup include praise, patting on the back, and food treats.
+You can look for the best dry dog food reviews to know what treat suits your pet.

 Make sure that you make your puppy learn basic food eating manners.
 Identify food bowl aggression and teach it that people around it are not a threat.
 No one is going to take the food away when it is eating.